AZT Race GPS Data

 The AZT leaves Picketpost trailhead on singletrack for a couple miles.
 It then skirts the Superstition Wilderness by accessing a series of jeep roads.
 Resupply can be found in Queen Valley before returning to more remote jeep roads.

 The route goes through the center of Payson, then finds fast forest roads for a bit.
 The route becomes increasingly more rugged leading to Tonto Natural Bridge area.
 A short powerline corridor links back to the AZT where riders will stay until Utah.
-The trail is rugged leading into Pine and continues to dish out punishment as it traverses the Highline trail.
+The trail is rugged leading into Pine.
+The re-routed Highline trail is now a highlight of Rim Country.

 At Washington Park the trail turns north on the Colonel Devin trail and attains the Rim shortly thereafter.
 The Blue Ridge passage begins and the route is firmly planted in the tall trees.
 There are a couple of notable hike-a-bike sections here before the route crosses AZ87.
-New for 2021 is singletrack bypassing most of the rugged forest roads on the Happy Jack passage.
+Singletrack bypasses most of the rugged forest roads on the Happy Jack passage.

 Cross Lake Mary road and continue north.
 Mormon Lake is slightly off route, but many riders use this as a resupply point.
 The trail continues north on singletrack and eventually crosses Lake Mary Road for a second time.
 Jeep roads await along with rocks & post-holing from free ranging cattle.
 Welcome to Anderson Mesa.
 The trail drops off the mesa and returns to blissful singletrack leading towards Flagstaff.